dohliam/stream2chromecast/README.md

 Notes
 -----
 The real-time transcoding is done by ffmpeg (or avconv) using the ultrafast preset by default.
-Consequently, the video quality is not as good as it would be if slower presets were used.
+Consequently, by default, the video quality is not as good as it would be if slower presets were used.
 However, it does allow even modestly powered machines to serve video without buffering.
+The transcoding preset and bitrate can be adjusted using the "set_transcode_quality" function to improve the quality on more highly powered processors.

 avconv is a fork of ffmpeg.
 It appears that the Ubuntu packagers included avconv in the repositories rather than ffmpeg.
 However there is a PPA repository available which contains the latest builds of ffmpeg.
 See the installation notes.